olasunkanmi-SE/codebuddy/README.md

 - [x] Code refactoring: The assistant can refactor your code to make it more efficient, readable, and maintainable.
 - [x] Code analysis: The assistant can analyze your code and provide suggestions for improvement, such as pointing out potential bugs, security vulnerabilities, and performance issues.
 - [x] Code formatting: The assistant can format your code to conform to your preferred style guide, making your code more readable and maintainable.
 - [ ] Code search: The assistant can search for code snippets and functions within your codebase, allowing you to quickly find and reuse existing code.
 - [ ] Upload documents and retrieve knowledge from it
 - [ ] Auto-completion of code aka code suggestions
 - [x] Support for various Generative AIs

 ## Configuration

 CodeBuddy provides the following configuration options:

 - 'google.gemini.apiKey': Set your Google Generative AI API key to enable the AI functionality.
-- `'oogle.gemini.model': Specify the AI model to use for code assistance (default: "gemini-1.0-pro-latest").
+- `'google.gemini.model': Specify the AI model to use for code assistance (default: "gemini-1.0-pro-latest").
 - "groq.apiKey": "Groq API key",
   "groq.model": "llama3-70b-8192",